Making Music for Mental Health

 The research showed that, compared with control activities, 10 weeks of group drumming led to significant improvements in measures of anxiety (by 20%), depression (by 38%), social resilience (by 23%), and wellbeing (by 16%).
 These findings were maintained at 3 months follow-up, with drumming seen to facilitate positive emotions, increased agency, a sense of accomplishment, task engagement, enhanced self-awareness, and social connections.
 The mechanisms behind recovery were identified as: artistic, due to the communicative and rhythmic nature of drumming; social, due to the accepting, safe, and connecting nature of the group; and educational, due to the inclusive and free learning environment expedited by expert musical facilitators.
 In addition, analyses of immune function (derived from saliva samples taken as part of the research) showed that drumming was also associated with a shift away from an inflammatory immune profile, a finding that is comparable with results from studies involving anti-depressant medication and psychotherapies.

 Making Music for Mental Health has led to ongoing drumming provision for mental health service users and their carers at community centres in London and has informed drumming and singing interventions offered through the Art for Ages project.

 Visit the CPMR website.

-Ascenso S, Perkins R, Atkins L, Fancourt D, & Williamon A (forthcoming), Promoting wellbeing through group drumming with mental health service users and their carers, International Journal of Qualitative Studies in Health and Well-being, 13 (1484219), 1-15 [DOI].
+Ascenso S, Perkins R, Atkins L, Fancourt D, & Williamon A (2018), Promoting well-being through group drumming with mental health service users and their carers, International Journal of Qualitative Studies in Health and Well-being, 13 (1484219), 1-15 [DOI].

 Fancourt D, Perkins R, Ascenso S, Atkins L, Kilfeather S, Carvalho LA, Steptoe A, & Williamon A (2016), Group drumming modulates cytokine response in mental health service users: a preliminary study, Psychotherapy and Psychosomatics, 85, 53-55 [DOI].